-- (1) Share ownership information for Mr. Schoenberger, who is a Director, as well as Chairman, Chief Executive Officer and President of the Company, is included in the section of this document entitled "As to the Election of Directors Information About Directors Whose Terms of Office Continue," as well as in the total shares and percentage shown for "All Directors and Executive Officers as a Group (19 Persons)" in this table. - (2) Included are 1,696 shares that are held in trust for Mr. Collin under the terms of the Unitil Tax Deferred Savings and Investment Plan ("401(k)").
+- (1) Share ownership information for Mr. Schoenberger, who is a Director, as well as Chairman, Chief Executive Officer and President of the Company, is included in the section of this document entitled "As to the Election of Directors-Information About Nominees for Director," as well as in the total shares and percentage shown for "All Directors and Executive Officers as a Group (19 Persons)" in this table. - (2) Included are 1,662 shares that are held in trust for Mr. Collin under the terms of the Unitil Tax Deferred Savings and Investment Plan ("401(k)").
 Mr. Collin has voting power only with respect to the shares credited to his account.
-For further information regarding the 401(k) see "Other Compensation Arrangements - Tax-Qualified Savings and Investment Plan".
-Also included are 5,000 shares that Mr. Collin has the right to purchase upon the exercise of options under the 1998 Stock Option Plan (see "Other Compensation Arrangements"), and 1,400 unvested restricted shares granted under the terms and conditions of the Restricted Stock Plan (see "Other Compensation Arrangements"). - (3) Included are 7,500 shares that Mr. Gantz has the right to purchase upon the exercise of options under the 1998 Stock Option Plan (see "Other Compensation Arrangements"), and 1,400 unvested restricted shares granted under the terms and conditions of the Restricted Stock Plan (see "Other Compensation Arrangements"). - (4) Included are 832 shares that are held in trust for Mr. Meissner under the terms of the 401(k).
+For further information regarding the 401(k) see "Other Compensation Arrangements-Tax-Qualified Savings and Investment Plan".
+Also included are 5,000 shares that Mr. Collin has the right to purchase upon the exercise of options under the 1998 Stock Option Plan (see "Other Compensation Arrangements"), and 3,550 unvested restricted shares, granted under the terms and conditions of the Restricted Stock Plan (see "Other Compensation Arrangements"). - (3) Included are 606 shares that are held in trust for Mr. Meissner under the terms of the 401(k).
 Mr. Meissner has voting power only with respect to the shares credited to his account.
-For further information regarding 401(k) see "Other Compensation Arrangements Tax-Qualified Savings and Investment Plan".
-Also included are 3,000 shares that Mr. Meissner has the right to purchase upon the exercise of options under the 1998 Stock Option Plan (see "Other Compensation Arrangements"), and 2,450 unvested restricted shares granted under the terms and conditions of the Restricted Stock Plan (see "Other Compensation Arrangements"). - (5) Included are 446 shares that are held in trust for Mr. Black under the terms of the 401(k).
+For further information regarding 401(k) see "Other Compensation Arrangements-Tax-Qualified Savings and Investment Plan".
+Also included are 3,000 shares that Mr. Meissner has the right to purchase upon the exercise of options under the 1998 Stock Option Plan (see "Other Compensation Arrangements"), and 4,900 unvested restricted shares granted under the terms and conditions of the Restricted Stock Plan (see "Other Compensation Arrangements"). - (4) Included are 7,500 shares that Mr. Gantz has the right to purchase upon the exercise of options under the 1998 Stock Option Plan (see "Other Compensation Arrangements"), and 2,800 unvested restricted shares granted under the terms and conditions of the Restricted Stock Plan (see "Other Compensation Arrangements"). - (5) Included are 1,008 shares that are held in trust for Mr. Black under the terms of the 401(k).
 Mr. Black has voting power only with respect to the shares credited to his account.
-For further information regarding 401(k) see "Other Compensation Arrangements Tax-Qualified Savings and Investment Plan".
-Also included are 6,000 shares that Mr. Black has the right to purchase upon the exercise of options under the 1998 Stock Option Plan (see "Other Compensation Arrangements"), and 875 unvested restricted shares granted under the terms and conditions of the Restricted Stock Plan (see "Other Compensation Arrangements"). - (6) Included are 125,780 shares that Executive Officers have the right to purchase upon the exercise of options under both the KESOP (see "Other Compensation Arrangements") and the 1998 Stock Option Plan (see "Other Compensation Arrangements"), and 14,875 shares of unvested restricted stock granted under the terms and conditions of the Restricted Stock Plan (see "Other Compensation Arrangements").
+For further information regarding 401(k) see "Other Compensation Arrangements-Tax-Qualified Savings and Investment Plan".
+Also included are 6,000 shares that Mr. Black has the right to purchase upon the exercise of options under the 1998 Stock Option Plan (see "Other Compensation Arrangements"), and 1,750 unvested restricted shares granted under the terms and conditions of the Restricted Stock Plan (see "Other Compensation Arrangements"). - (6) Included are 131,702 shares that Executive Officers have the right to purchase upon the exercise of options under both the 1989 Key Employee Stock Option Plan ("KESOP") and the 1998 Stock Option Plan (see "Other Compensation Arrangements"), and 31,550 shares of unvested restricted stock granted under the terms and conditions of the Restricted Stock Plan (see "Other Compensation Arrangements").